 Concrete is a fantastic material to make the foundation of a shed.
 However, it can be pretty labor-intensive to install, not to mention expensive.

-For most sheds, 4” of concrete will be thick enough to support the entire structure.
-While some very small sheds built on the sturdy ground can be supported with only 3”.
-This is the exception and not the rule.
-A 4” slab will need about 5-6” of excavation to install properly.
+For most sheds, 4 inches of concrete will be thick enough to support the entire structure.
+While some very small sheds built on sturdy ground can be supported with only 3 inches, this is the exception and not the rule.
+A 4 inch slab will need about 5-6 inches of excavation to install properly.

 How much are four inches of concrete though?
 For some sheds, this might actually be a surprisingly large amount.

 How Big Are Most Garden Sheds?

 Garden sheds come in all shapes and sizes.
 However, I would expect that most garden sheds are meant to fit in a garden and hold important tools.